BrucePerens/rigcontrol/README.md

 this should not generally present a problem to the user.

 Changing the console
-baud rate is fraught with difficulty, setting the baud rate of the embedded software and tools must be done in a specific order, or the device becomes unflashable with the tools as configured.
+baud rate is fraught with difficulty.
+Setting the baud rate of the embedded software and tools must be done in a specific order, or the device becomes unflashable with the tools using a simple command-line like "idf.py flash".
+It is possible to construct a command-line that works.
-Also, new hardware comes with the baud rate set to 115200, and reconfiguring the tool baud rate makes new hardware unflashable with them.
+New hardware comes with the baud rate set to 115200, and reconfiguring the tool baud rate makes new hardware unflashable with the usual command-line as well.